WC to Livestream Ceremony from Website

 While that ceremony marks the culmination of both the academic year and these students’ undergraduate careers, it is one of several events in which the graduating seniors will join together a final time to reflect upon, appreciate and celebrate their time at Wilmington College.

-With final exams concluding Tuesday, the Class of 2018 will hold a “Zero Year Class Reunion” Thursday evening for graduating seniors at Generations Pizzeria sponsored by WC Alumni Council and First Decade Society, the latter of which places a special emphasis upon alumni from the past 10 years.
+With final exams concluding Tuesday, the Class of 2019 will hold a “Zero Year Class Reunion” Thursday afternoon for graduating seniors at The Escape with entertainment and snacks sponsored by WC Alumni Council and First Decade Society, the latter of which places a special emphasis upon alumni from the past 10 years.

 Following Baccalaureate, the students will have one final meal together — in this case, a feast — at the Senior Lunch.
-The program includes awards presentations for student leadership, along with the Teaching Excellence Award and Van Black Award, the latter of which is designated for a staff member, not in the Student Life division, who has been especially supportive of students.
+The program includes awards presentations for student leadership, along with the Teaching Excellence Award and Van Black Award, the latter of which is designated for a faculty or staff member who has gone well above his or her job description in support of students.

-Student government president Lawrence Daya will preside at the lunch, at which graduating senior Maraya Wahl will offer a response to a “Farewell to Seniors” message from Wynn Alexander, professor of theatre.
-Also, 1989 alumnus David Fluker, associate head athletic trainer at Xavier University, will share his memories of WC.
+Student government president Kameron Rinehart will preside at the lunch, at which graduating senior Shelby Dodds, an agriculture/education major from Washington Court House, will offer a response to a “Farewell to Seniors” message from Dr. Michael Snarr, professor of political science.
+Also, 1981 alumnus Kevin Clayton, vice president for diversity, inclusion and engagement with the Cleveland Cavaliers, will share advice and memories of WC.

 On Saturday, President Jim Reynolds will preside over the Commencement ceremony and present the address.
-Class member Allyson R. Schaefer will introduce the president after an invocation by campus minister Nancy McCormick and welcome from senior David Henry.
-Presenting student remarks will be Travis R. Scheadler and Edgardo R. Honda, representing the main campus and Cincinnati Branch, respectively.
+Class member Hillary Mitchell, a communication arts major from Walton, Ky., will introduce the president after an invocation by the campus minister and welcome from senior Lawrence Daya, an athletic training major from North Canton.
+Presenting student remarks will be Jayme Mabry, a criminal justice major from Amelia, and Jamar Cody, representing the main campus and Cincinnati Branch, respectively.

-Those wishing to view the ceremony should visit the COMMENCEMENT LIVE webpage prior to the ceremony’s 10:30 a.m. start.
+Those wishing to view the ceremony should visit the Commencement page on www.wilmington.edu (search: “143rd Commencement”) prior to the ceremony’s 10:30 a.m. start, or click on: https://www.wilmington.edu/current-students/commencement/commencement-live/

-Handling the conferring of degrees will be Reynolds and Goodwin, along with registrar Sue Hutchens and Robert Touchton, chair, Board of Trustees.
+Handling the conferring of degrees will be Reynolds and Szeghi, along with registrar Sue Hutchens and Peggy Sturdivant, chair, Board of Trustees.
 Alumni Council president Don Muchmore, Class ’73, will confer the graduates’ membership into the alumni community.